 - Microphone Controls - Users can manually deactivate the microphone on Echo devices, which will then display a red light signifying that the device is not listening.

-- Manage Voice Recordings - Users can view, hear, and delete voice recordings through the web or app, or by telling their Alexa device to "delete everything I said today."
+- Manage Voice Recordings - Users can view, hear, and delete voice recordings through the web or app, or by telling their Alexa device to "delete everything I said today" or "delete everything I ever said."
+Alexa also will periodically prompt you to check and update your privacy settings from within the app.

 Echo and Alexa device users can access the Privacy Hub to review voice history, review smart alert history, manage smart home devices history, manage skill permissions, and manage how their data improves Alexa from the web or through the Amazon Alexa app on their iOS or Android device.